College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

-We’ve tested all of the major video streaming services and discovered how you can watch your favorite team while saving money.
-This guide shares the top choices you can use to avoid missing any games.
+We tested the most popular video streaming services to determine how you can watch your favorite team while saving money.
+These are the top choices you can use to avoid missing any games.

-If you want to find the best way to watch live college football games, it is important to know which networks carry the action you want.
+Knowing which networks carry the action is essential if you want to find the best way to watch live college football games.

 Here are the channels you need to get live football games: